Flow Fund for Eastern Germany

-The flow funders themselves develop the selection criteria for awarding the funds.
-They are supported by an accompanying program that provides space for mutual advice and reflection.
-The foundations contribute their expertise to help critically develop a funding strategy and moderate the reflection process.
-Additionally, they support the Flow Funders' knowledge development by providing expert input from external speakers.
+The Flow Funders themselves develop the selection criteria for awarding the funds.
+They are supported by an accompanying programme that provides space for mutual consultation and reflection.
+Through expert input from external speakers from various organisations, the Flow Funders expand their knowledge during the preparation phase.
+The foundations contribute their expertise to the critical development of a funding strategy and facilitate the reflection process.

 With this approach, we aim to